Placeblock/CommandAPI/README.md

 - EnumParameter

 If you want to add your own parameter you can do that by implementing the Parameter interface.
+In the parse method you should throw a CommandParseException if the Parameter couldn't get parsed.

 Accessing parsed parameters in the CommandExecutor is quite easy.
 As already described, all information gathered while parsing the command is stored in the ParsedCommand instance, which is then passed to the CommandExecutor.
 Providing the name of the ParameterTreeCommand you can access